 It can be a hobby, a skill, about a certain topic, and more.
 Take a few minutes out of your busy schedule and for that fleeting moment in the day, pursue an interest.
 As you positively associate learning with joy, you will more actively seek knowledge.
 And you can take pride in what you have learned, and the effort you put into it.

 Perhaps there is nothing more cliche, more overwrought than suggestions to live a healthy lifestyle.
 A lot of us tend to wax cynical when it comes to our own health.
-When you choose to believe in living a healthy lifestyle, these small simple steps will lead to greater strides.
+However, when you choose to believe in living a healthy lifestyle, these small simple steps will lead to greater strides.